c-o-pr/ddrescue-helper/README.md

 ### 2. COPY / SCAN

-Runs `ddrescue` to scan a device or recover data, generating a MAP of read-errors and a rate-log which records device regions that experienced read slowdown.
-The MAP and rate-log are stored in a folder named <label>
+Runs `ddrescue` to scan a device or recover data, generating a domain map of read-errors and a rate-log which records device regions that experienced read slowdown.
+The domain map and rate-log are stored in a folder named with <label>.

 `ddrescue_helper.sh -c [-X] <label> <source> /dev/null`

-- SCAN a drive, partition or file to create MAP and rate-log.
+- SCAN a drive, partition or file to create the domain map and rate-log.
+SCAN builds the domain map and rate-log without saving device data, so you can run REPORT, PLOT, and ZAP.

+`-X`: Enable `GNU ddrescue` ddrescue scraping during SCAN, scraping is disabled by default to save some time getting block list for use with REPORTS.
+For COPY, scraping is enabled by default to recover as much data as possible.

 `ddrescue_helper.sh -c [-M] <label> <deivce> <device>`

 - COPY a drive or partition to another device.

 `ddrescue_helper.sh -c [-M] <label> <deivce> <file>`

 - COPY drive or partition to a file (image).